Natural Balance Vegetarian canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 We also note the use of taurine, an important amino acid associated with the healthy function of heart muscle.
 Although taurine is not typically considered essential in canines, some dogs have been shown to be deficient in this critical nutrient.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Natural Balance Vegetarian canned dog food is — by design — a meatless product.

-So, although we do recognize the need for some dog owners to provide (for whatever reason) a completely meat-free diet, we also respect a dog’s natural carnivorous bias.
+So, although we recognize the need for some dog owners to feed a meat-free diet, we also respect a dog’s natural carnivorous bias.

-That said, and before we determine our final rating, it’s still important to estimate how much plant-based protein might be present.
+That said, and before we assign our final rating, it’s still important to compare the amount of plant-based protein present with other dog foods.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.